theprotein/mad-mark/README.md

 ### Meta

-Components or layouts may require extra information about your markdown, project, other files, languages, paginations and etc. Bemark know this problem ;)
+Components or layouts may require extra information about your markdown, project, other files, languages, paginations and etc. Mad Mark know this problem ;)

 You can get information below in body of your templates by call `this._*`, ex `this._name`, `this._config`: